 Rock salt is a great way to melt ice, but it's not the only way.
-Check out these 5 homemade ice melts made from items you probably already have at home.
+Check out these five homemade ice melts made from items you probably already have at home.

-Sugar is another common household product you can use to de-ice that acts in the same way as table salt, lowering the freezing point of the water.
-However, sugar is more costly than salt.
-So you may only want to use it on smaller areas, like your front porch.
+Sugar is a great homemade de-icer.
+It de-ices the same way as salt by lowering the freezing point of the water.
+However, sugar may be more costly than a rock salt ice melt, so you may only want to use it on smaller areas, like your front porch or your back step.

-Believe it or not, beet juice can be used to melt ice when it’s mixed with a water-based salt brine.
-Mix 20-percent beet juice with 80-percent salt brine and pour it over slippery areas.
-The beet juice will help the salt brine lower water's freezing temperature even more.
+Beet juice can be used as an ice melt alternative when mixed with a water-based salt brine.
+Create a mixture of 20 percent beet juice and 80 percent salt brine and pour it over slippery areas.
+Beet juice will help the salt brine lower the water's freezing temperature even more.
 To prevent staining, make sure you rinse it off with soap and water as soon as the temperature is above the freezing point.

 Enjoying a snow day can be fun, but ice dams, frozen pipes, and other winter home issues can put a damper on the season.
 You can remove snow and ice from your home in no time with these ideas for an ice melt without salt.

 To prepare for inclement weather in the winter and early spring, learn how to protect your home from snow damage.
 Additionally, it’s a good idea to get a home warranty from American Home Shield®.
 Your home systems, like heating and electrical, work overtime in the colder months, which results in extra wear and tear.
 A home warranty can help your budget stay on track when it comes time to repair or replace parts of your home systems or appliances.
 Check out our costs and home warranty plans today.

 AHS assumes no responsibility, and specifically disclaims all liability, for your use of any and all information contained herein.